 The wheat from the chaff

-”).
-At other times, there may be a glut of information available, from a number of sources, including staff or other business contacts, eye witnesses, the news media or social media channels, to name a few.
+At times the crisis/incident management team may find itself working with insufficient or incomplete information at its disposal (as discussed in the previous tip ‘The information gap‘).
+At other times, there may be a glut of information available, from a number of sources, including employees or other business contacts, eye witnesses, the news media or social media channels, to name a few.
 Some of it may be reliable but some may be inaccurate, uncorroborated or based on rumour, speculation or false assumptions rather than hard facts.

-It’s important that our crisis management planning considers how to address this crucial issue.
-One option is to nominate an information management team, to monitor the various information sources and to analyse, filter, assess and present the resulting information in a format that gives the decision makers improved situational awareness and enables them to make more informed decisions.
+It’s important that our crisis/incident management planning considers how to address this crucial issue.
+One option is to nominate an information management team, to monitor the various information sources and to analyse, filter, assess and present the resulting intelligence – as distinct from unprocessed information or data – in a format that gives the decision makers improved situational awareness and enables them to make more informed decisions.

 Sorting the wheat from the chaff isn’t easy and can take a fair amount of effort.
 But it’s quicker and more efficient if the right machinery is put in place and operated by people who know how to use it effectively.